OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 The following has been reported by OfflineIMAP users.
 We do not test OfflineIMAP on Windows, so we can’t directly address their accuracy.

 The basic answer is that it’s possible and doesn’t require hacking OfflineIMAP source code.
 However, it’s not necessarily trivial.
-The information below is based in instructions submitted by Chris Walker:
+The information below is based in instructions submitted by *Chris Walker*:

 > First, you must run OfflineIMAP in the Cygwin environment.
 The Windows
 > filesystem is not powerful enough to accomodate Maildir by itself.